waltergenchi/RandomForest-feature-importance/README.md

 A novel all-relevant feature selection method is:
 - Boruta, conceived by Witold R. Rudnicki and developed by Miron B. Kursa at the Interdisciplinary Centre for Mathematical and Computational Modelling at the University of Warsaw (ICM UW)

+The Jupyter Notebook in this repository is organized as follows:
+1. Describe in details the 3 Feature Importance methods in Random Forests (Algortithm, Remarks and Implementation).
+2. Apply the 3 methods on two datasets (Wine Dataset and House Sales Dataset).